-Cultivate a flooded rice field with a plow or tractor and the soil becomes deficient in oxygen, the soil structure is broken down, earthworms and other small animals are destroyed, and the earth becomes hard and lifeless.
+Cultivate a flooded rice field with a plough or tractor and the soil becomes deficient the soil.
+Structure is broken down, earthworms and other small animals are destroyed, and the earth becomes hard and lifeless.
 Once this happens, the field must be turned every year.